TZstatsADS/Spr2017-Proj1-MarieSlz/doc/Proj1_desc.md

 [3] Shahin, Saif.
 "When scale meets depth: Integrating natural language processing and textual analysis for studying digital corpora."
 Communication Methods and Measures 10.1 (2016): 28-50.

 ### Challenge

-In this project we will explore the texts of U. S. presidents' inaugrual speeches, from that of George Washington to that of Donald Trump which was delivered just today.
+In this project we will explore the texts of U. S. presidents' inaugural speeches, from that of George Washington to that of Donald Trump which was delivered just today.

 You are tasked to explore the texts using tools from text mining and natural language processing such as sentiment analysis, topic modeling, etc, all available in `R` and write a small story about inaugural speeches of U.S. presidents on interesting trends and patterns identified by your analysis.

-For this project, you will receive 59 inaugrual speeches that was scrapped from [The American Presidency Project](http://www.presidency.ucsb.edu/inaugurals.php).
+For this project, you will receive 59 inaugural speeches that was scrapped from [The American Presidency Project](http://www.presidency.ucsb.edu/inaugurals.php).

 Even though this is an individual project, you are **encouraged** to discuss online and exchange ideas.

 The data set released contain:

-+ `InaugrationInfo.xlsx`: some basic information about the presidential inaugrations.
++ `InaugrationInfo.xlsx`: some basic information about the presidential inaugurations.
-+ `InaugrationDates.txt`: dates information about the presidential inaugrations.
++ `InaugrationDates.txt`: dates information about the presidential inaugurations.
-+ `inaug[president]-[term].txt`: plain text files of the transcripts of inaugrual speeches.
++ `inaug[president]-[term].txt`: plain text files of the transcripts of inaugural speeches.

 #### Submission
 You should produce an R notebook (rmd and html files) in your GitHub project folder, where you should write a story or a blog post on presidential inaugural speeches based on your data analysis.
 Your story should be supported by your results and appropriate visualization

 ### Project organization

 A GitHub starter codes repo will be posted on piazza for you to fork and start your own project.
 The GitHub repo will come with suggested *milestones*.

 #### Useful resources